Bowarrady Creek camping area

 Getting to K’gari

-You can get to the island by high clearance 4WD, on foot, by plane or with a commercial tour.
+You can get to the island by high clearance four-wheel drive (4WD), on foot, by plane or with a commercial tour.

 - Check the K’gari conditions report for the latest information on access, closures and conditions within the recreation area.